The Ultimate Guide to Handling Car Accident and Personal Injury Cases in Georgia

 Safety and Seeking Medical Attention

-Your first priority should always be safety.
-If possible, move your vehicle out of traffic to a safe location to avoid further accidents.
-Turn on your hazard lights and, if available, set up flares or warning triangles.
-Check yourself and passengers for injuries, and call 911 immediately, even if the accident seems minor.
+Your first priority after a car accident in Georgia is safety.
+Move your vehicle out of traffic if possible, turn on hazard lights, and set up flares or warning triangles if available.
+Check yourself and passengers for injuries and call 911, even if the accident seems minor.

 Documenting the Accident Scene